jazzband/jsonmodels/docs/usage.rst

 ----------

-You can specify which fields are *required*, if required value is absent during :meth:`jsonmodels.models.Base.validate` the :class:`jsonmodels.errors.ValidationError` will be raised.
+You can specify which fields are *required*, if required value is absent during :meth:`jsonmodels.models.PreBase.validate` the :class:`jsonmodels.error.ValidationError` will be raised.

 .. code-block:: python